Crews Work To Contain Oil Spill In Gulf After Idas Passage - UrduPoint

 The Coast Guard in Louisiana said it had been informed of a spill in that area and was responding, but provided few details.

-Talos Energy, a Texas firm specializing in offshore oil and gas exploration, is sending a diving team to the area Sunday to seek the source of the leak, the Coast Guard said.
+Talos Energy, a Texas firm specializing in offshore oil and gas exploration, has dispatched clean-up vessels and divers to the site.
+The company, which had operated in the area of the spill until 2017, insisted that its equipment was not the cause of the leak.

+The response team "identified a non-Talos owned 12 (inch) pipeline displaced from its original trench location, which appears to be bent and open ended," the company said in a statement.

-In a statement, Talos Energy said: "An ongoing investigation has not determined the cause of the release at this time; however, extensive field observations indicate that Talos assets are not the source."
-Talos said it is using booms and skimmers to recover the oil.
+"Additionally, two non-Talos owned 4 (inch) lines have been identified in the vicinity that are open ended and appear to be previously abandoned."
+Talos said it is using booms and skimmers to clean up the area.

 Packing winds of up to 150 miles (240 kilometers) per hour, Ida roared through Louisiana last Sunday, causing catastrophic damage, according to local authorities.